 skip to content

-How Much Does Testosterone Replacement Therapy Cost?
+How Much Does Testosterone Cost?

 30-Second Takeaway

 TRT costs range from $40-100 per month, depending on dosage and medication type.
-TRT costs can vary based on the treatment, dose, where you live and other factors.
-Lab work, physician fees, and medication costs can also vary.
+The price of your testosterone medication usually doesn’t include lab work and physician fees.
 TRT isn’t always covered by insurance, but you can often use an HSA or FSA to minimize out-of-pocket expenses.

-TRT costs can vary, depending on the treatment, dose, where you live, and other factors.
+TRT costs can vary depending on the treatment, dose, where you live, and other factors.
 Let’s dig in.

 How Much Does TRT Cost?